zwimpee/physics/courses/witten_gr_qit/problem_set_1/socratic_study_guide.md

 ---

-# Quick Self-Test
+# Quick Self-Test (Problems 1.1 & 1.2)

-Before returning to Problem 1.3, verify you can answer:
+Before proceeding to Problem 1.3, verify you can answer:

 1. What is the Minkowski metric in 2D?
 2. What does ds² = 0 represent physically?